 - At a minimum, Responsible Persons shall be assessed according to the process defined in the Fit and Proper Policy. - Affidavit of Fitness and Probity, the Group Company Secretary shall ensure that the Affidavit of Fitness and Probity reflects the minimum fit and proper requirements, defined by the policy in place.
-The Group Company Secretary must satisfy himself / herself that the Affidavit of Fitness and Probity will capture sufficient detail, to enable an objective assessment of whether or not a person is fit and proper to discharge the duties being assigned to them.
-The Group Company Secretary shall review the Affidavit of Fitness and Probity, on at least an annual basis. - All Responsible Persons are required to complete and sign, the Affidavit of Fitness and Probity.
+The Group Company Secretary must satisfy himself / herself that the Affidavit of Fitness and Probity will capture sufficient detail, to enable an objective assessment of whether or not a person is fit and proper to discharge the duties being assigned to them. - All Responsible Persons are required to complete and sign, the Affidavit of Fitness and Probity.
 The affidavit should be submitted to the Group Human Resources and Governance Committee (where appointment falls within their mandate), for consideration and approval, prior to appointment of the individual.
 Individuals who do not meet the fit and proper criteria for Responsible Persons, as defined in the fit and proper policy, will not be appointed into that respective key role. - In this context, the above fit and proper appointment process shall extend to the internal recruitment and promotion process for key roles in the Company. - All documentation relating to the fit and proper assessments will be retained to demonstrate the fitness and propriety of key persons and their immediate predecessors. - As part of the initial fit and proper assessment, responsible persons are required to submit the following documents: - a) Affidavit of Fitness and Probity - b) Police clearance - c) Curriculum vitae - d) Tax clearance - e) Past and present directorship positions